 Students are subject to academic dismissal if they are on academic probation and the current semester GPA is less than the applicable AAT and the UAH cumulative is less than the applicable AAT.

 A regularly admitted student dismissed for the first time is automatically eligible to re-enter after being out of school one term.
 A student admitted in any special category and dismissed for the first time must petition the Admissions Committee for permission to re-enter after an absence of at least one term.
-A student dismissed for the second time is disqualified for readmission.
+A student dismissed for the second time is considered suspended and disqualified for readmission.
 After a period of one year, such student may petition for re-admission.
 Individual colleges may have additional requirements specific to their programs.
 Refer to college sections.

 Conditional/Probational to Regular Status